wavefrontHQ/docs/pages/doc/csp_subscription_types.md

 <tr>
 <td>Integrations
 </td>
-<td>Initially, not all integrations are supported.
-We gradually add support for all of our integrations.
-For the list of integrations that we currently support for VMware Cloud services subscriptions, see <a href="integrations_onboarded_subscriptions.html">Integrations Supported for Onboarded Subscriptions</a>.
+<td>You still can see, but cannot configure some of our integrations.
+For the list of integrations that we support when your Operations for Applications service is onboarded to VMware Cloud services, see <a href="integrations_onboarded_subscriptions.html">Integrations Supported for Onboarded Subscriptions</a>.
 </td>
 <td>All integrations are still supported.
 See the <a href="label_integrations%20list.html">List of Integrations</a>.
 </td>